Video Capture

 Record Starts and stops the recording.

-Flip camera Switches between the front and rear cameras.
+Switch camera Switches between the front and rear cameras.
+When Record both cameras is turned on, this swaps which camera is full-screen instead.

 Move/Arrange Turns the layout editor on and off so you can reposition panels.